 Please seek immediate medical attention if you experience any of these symptoms after consuming caffeine.

 It is important to remember that not all drugs have the same risk level to the body.
 Problems with caffeine are rare but can occur.
 Moderation is key.
 Consider talking to your medical doctor.
-A health professional that knows your history can give you the best guidance about any dietary or drug-related consumption.
+A health professional who knows your history can guide you on any dietary or drug-related consumption.
 They may suggest that you avoid or limit caffeine.

 Resources